 Beethoven Piano Concertos 1-5.
 Rudolph Buchbinder plays piano and conducts the Wiener Philharmoniker in all 5 Beethoven piano concertos at the Vienna Musikverein.
 The concerts were recorded live over 4 days in May 2011.
 There are 186 minutes of music plus a bonus 30-minute documentary with a conversation between Buchbinder and music critic Joachim Kaiser.
 Directed for video by Karina Fibich; video editing by Thomas König; audio by Martin Gamperl; home video producer was Hartmut Bender.
 Released 2012, disc has 5.0 dts-HD Master Audio sound.
 Grade: C+

 It may have been the dream of a lifetime for Buchbinder to record these concertos at the Musikverein with the Wiener Philharmoniker for HDVD.
 If so, the dream collapsed into a bit of a nightmare due to worse than mediocre video content.
 This title was published simultaneously in DVD and HDVD.
-I don't know if the exact same material was used in both versions.
-But in any event, subject HDVD has a harsh case of "DVDitis."
+And, alas, subject HDVD has a harsh case of "DVDitis."

 DVDitis is a disease that affects HDVDs when the show was shot to be published as a DVD as well as in high-definition.
 The low resolution of DVD requires the TV director to rely primarily on close-up shots where the lack of resolution will not be noticed by the customer.
 So if you have to shoot for DVD, you can't use many shots of large sections of the orchestra or the whole orchestra.
 The typical DVD consists of a great many shots of the conductor cut quickly to close-up shots of one or two players in a frantic effort (think movie cartoon) to keep the show interesting.
 If the TV director is required to present the show in high-definition video with the same content required for the DVD, the result will be a bad HDVD.
 That is what likely has happen here.